Idaho Layoffs — November 2015

 |---|---|---|---|---|

-Leading the list was Hart & Cooley at its Nampa facility, reporting 67 affected workers.
-Hart & Cooley followed with 67 workers.
+The largest notice was filed by Hart & Cooley at its Nampa facility, reporting 67 affected workers.

 This is the third consecutive month of declining layoff activity.

-The filings reflect a easing in workforce disruptions across Idaho, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Idaho, with filings falling below both recent and year-ago levels.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Idaho.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Idaho WARN notices, browse layoffs by state, or download the full dataset.